Jpriya28/Reestar-Project/README.md

 #Check out the page

-Click [https://jpriya28.github.io/Reestar-Project/] here to visit my portfolio website
+Click [https://jpriya28.github.io/Reestar-Project/] here to visit my reestar website

 #Contributing

-If you'd like tp contribute (or) suggest impprovements, please feel free to open an issue or create pull request.
+If you'd like to contribute (or) suggest improvements, please feel free to open an issue or create pull request.

 Thankyou for visiting my portfolio website!..